Bago, Negros Occidental

-It is also tagged as the “Home of Historical and Natural Treasures”, owing to its contribution to the history of the province of Negros Occidental and country, and its scenery and flora and fauna making it an eco-tourism destination.
-It is also known as the “Boxing Capital of the Philippines” title, owing to the great names it produced in boxing.
-It is also home to the only three known populations of the endangered Irrawaddy dolphin in the entire Philippines.
-The other two populations are in Guimaras and Palawan.
-All of which are designated as critically endangered populations.
+It is also known as the “Home of Historical and Natural Treasures”, in recognition of its contributions to the history of Negros Occidental and the Philippines, as well as its rich landscapes, flora, and fauna that support its reputation as an ecotourism destination.
+The city is likewise referred to as the “Boxing Capital of the Philippines” due to the prominence of notable boxers it has produced.
+It is also home to one of only three known populations of the endangered Irrawaddy dolphin in the entire Philippines, with the other populations found in Guimaras and Palawan.
+All three are classified as critically endangered.

 Etymology

 The community was named after a large tree called “bágo” (Gnetum gnemon) under which a native prince Mapagic died according to the writings of a Spanish historian, Diego de Povedano.
 Another version, however, noted that the name came from the shrub, bago-bago that grew abundantly in the riverbanks.
-Around the 17th and 18th centuries, settlers from Molo, Iloilo formed a little village at the mouth of Bago River, presently a rich source of sand and gravel.
-The village grew into a large settlement prompting its elders to pass a petition for its conversion into a town or pueblo, which was granted in 1800.